Italy’s Investor Visa enables applicants to receive residence of Italy in return for a qualifying investment.

 Is there a physical presence requirement?

-Since an update to the legislation in 2020, no physical presence is required of the investor.
+No physical presence is required of the investor.
 This is one of the advantages of Italy’s Investor Visa.

 How long does the application take to process?